The Handsome Family: History

 The duo appeared in the 2003 documentary Searching for the Wrong-Eyed Jesus, as well as the soundtrack album released two years later.

-They have subsequently released the albums Singing Bones (2003), Last Days of Wonder (2006), Honey Moon (2009), and Wilderness (2013) as well as the collections Smothered and Covered (2003) and Scattered (2010).
-Their latest album, Unseen was released in September 2016.
+They have subsequently released the albums Singing Bones (2003), Last Days of Wonder (2006), Honey Moon (2009), Wilderness (2013), and Unseen (2016) as well as the collections Smothered and Covered (2003) and Scattered (2010).
+Their latest album, Hollow, was released in September 2023.

-The track "Far from Any Road," from the album Singing Bones, was used as the main title theme song for HBO's 2014 crime drama True Detective by the show's music director, T Bone Burnett.
+The track "Far from Any Road", from the album Singing Bones, was used as the main title theme song for HBO's 2014 crime drama True Detective by the show's music director, T Bone Burnett.
 The Sydney Morning Herald included season one's opening sequence in their list of the "Ten of the Best" title sequences on television.

-Their songs have been covered repeatedly by musician Andrew Bird, including a full-length album of covers released in 2014, Things Are Really Great Here, Sort Of… In late 2022, Bird also contributed to Phoebe Bridgers's holiday cover of their song "So Much Wine" off of In the Air alongside Bridgers's partner Paul Mescal and bandmates Marshall Vore and Harrison Whitford.
-The proceeds from sales of the cover, as with all of Bridgers's holiday covers, go to the Los Angeles LGBT Center.
+The song later appeared in an episode of The Simpsons, and was used as intro music during Guns N' Roses' 2014 tour.

+The band's tenth album, Unseen, was released on September 16, 2016, the first new release on the band's own label Milk & Scissors Music and through long-time label Loose in Europe.
+In a departure from recent prior albums, the main duo of Brett and Rennie Sparks were joined by three guest musicians: David Gutierrez (mandolin and dobro), Alex McMahon (guitar, baritone guitar, pedal steel), and Jason Toth (drums).

+The band's 11th studio album Hollow, was released on September 8, 2023.
+The songs were written during the COVID-19 pandemic.
+The chorus of the album's lead single, "Joseph", was inspired by a nightmare of lyricist Rennie Sparks, who began talking in her sleep one night, shouting, "Come into the circle, Joseph.
+There’s no moon tonight!"
+Brett wrote the words down, and the duo fleshed out the song the next day.